-Moody I's public offering terminated on October 12, 2015.
-However, future programs that our sponsor may decide to sponsor may seek to raise capital through public or private offerings conducted concurrently with this offering.
+Future programs that our sponsor may decide to sponsor may seek to raise capital through public or private offerings conducted concurrently with this offering.
 As a result, our sponsor and our dealer manager may face conflicts of interest arising from potential competition with these other programs for investors and investment capital.
 Such conflicts may not be resolved in our favor and our stockholders will not have the opportunity to evaluate the manner in which these conflicts of interest are resolved before or after making their investment in our shares.